Start the Convention week off with Chair Yoga and Stretching led by Beth Bielat.Program Faculty: Beth Bielat

 - Leave this session with a better appreciation for and different ways of viewing organizational reputation and the business bottom line.

-Applying for SHRM Credit and HRCI Business Credit for this session.Program Faculty: Tina Schmitt
+Approved for SHRM Credit and HRCI Business Credit.Program Faculty: Darcy Boegner, Tina Schmitt, Warren White

 A new conversation on bias, inclusion, and privilege.